Who Is Laura Bush?

 Meeting George W. Bush

-In 1995, George W. Bush was once again inspired to enter politics in a run for the Texas governorship.
-This time he won, and Laura Bush was thrust into the public arena of being the state's first lady.
+In 1995, her husband was once again inspired to enter politics in a run for the Texas governorship.
+This time he won and Laura was thrust into the public arena of being the state's first lady.
 Still a reluctant speaker, Laura developed more confidence and began to take advantage of her elevated position to support causes and projects important to her.
 She successfully lobbied for the state funding of early reading, literacy and early childhood development programs.
 She also supported breast cancer awareness, and raised nearly $1 million for public libraries.

 During the 2004 campaign, Laura dramatically elevated her public role as first lady by delivering a major policy speech at the Republican National Convention, and later, during the campaign, by speaking about major policy accomplishments and goals of the Bush administration.
 After her husband's win, Laura increased her activities by leading initiatives in health, literacy and gender equality.
 She traveled to Afghanistan to promote a new teacher-training institute for Afghan women.
 In 2005, she spoke at the World Economic Forum, emphasizing the link between education and fostering democracy.

-Throughout the final years of George W. Bush's second term, Laura continued to support women's health.
+Throughout the final years of her husband's second term, Laura continued to support women's health.
 In 2007, the Laura W. Bush Institute for Women's Health was founded at Texas Tech University.
 Traveling around the county, Laura spoke at events on the importance of early detection of heart disease.
 In October 2007, she traveled to the Middle East in an attempt to improve America's image by highlighting concern for women's health and promoting breast cancer awareness.

 Post-White House Years

-After the 2008 election, Laura Bush and her husband moved to Dallas, Texas, to work on the George W. Bush Presidential Library.
-She also penned her memoir, Spoken from the Heart, and co-wrote a children's book with her daughter, Jenna Bush, entitled Read All About It!
-Since leaving the White House, Laura Bush has continued working for the causes she believes in, including breast cancer awareness and other women's health issues, and education.
+After the 2008 election, Laura and her husband moved to Dallas, Texas, to work on the George W. Bush Presidential Library.
+She also penned her memoir, Spoken from the Heart, and co-wrote a children's book with her daughter, Jenna, entitled Read All About It!
+Since leaving the White House, Laura has continued working for the causes she believes in, including breast cancer awareness and other women's health issues, and education.

 In June 2018, the former first lady spoke out against a new policy, implemented by Attorney General Jeff Sessions, in which some children were separated from their parents after illegally entering the country at the Mexican border.
 Bush addressed the problematic policy in an op-ed for The Washington Post, writing, "This zero-tolerance policy is cruel.
 It is immoral.
 And it breaks my heart. ...
 Our government should not be in the business of warehousing children in converted box stores or making plans to place them in tent cities in the desert."